eclipse-kuksa/kuksa.val.feeders/dbc2val/README.md

 ### Using kuksa-client with a server requiring TLS

-The [default configuration file](config/dbc_feeder.ini) does not specify that TLS shall be used.
+The [default configuration file](config/dbc_feeder.ini) specifies that TLS shall be used.
-If the KUKSA.val Databroker or KUKSA.val Server requires authentication the `tls` attribute in the config file must be set to `True` and `root_ca_path` must be set.
+If the KUKSA.val Databroker or KUKSA.val Server explicitly or implicitly has been configured not to use TLS, then the `tls` attribute in the config file must be set to `False`.
+If the KUKSA.val Databroker or KUKSA.val Server requires authentication the `root_ca_path` must be set.
-The default config file include (commented) values to use if using KUKSA.val example certificates.
+The default config file include values to use if using KUKSA.val example certificates.

 The feeder verifies that the Databroker/Server presents a certificate with a name matching the server.
 The KUKSA.val default server certificate include `Server`, `localhost` and `127.0.0.1` as names, but due to a limitation